 One of the biggest hurdles to solar energy deployment is the upfront cost of the solar energy system.
-Solar Power Purchase Agreements were created to help eliminate this obstacle, resulting in significant growth in the industry.
+Power Purchase Agreements for solar were created to help eliminate this obstacle, resulting in significant growth in the industry.
 This arrangement enables projects to be cash-flow positive for your clients from day one.
-Solar PPAs are especially popular with commercial solar systems for nonprofits, governmental organizations, and corporations.
+Solar PPAs are especially popular with commercial and industrial solar systems as they allow businesses to install solar systems without upfront investment while locking in stable energy costs.

 Despite being widespread in the solar power industry, many myths and misconceptions exist about solar PPAs.
 Let’s demystify the topic so you can better serve and educate your clients.